January marks the official start of the “season” for juniors planning to attend college immediately after high school.

 It’s a lot to think about, I know.
 And while it’s easy to think that there is plenty of time to start this process much later (and there is), take it from me that the time can get away from you, too.
 Particularly if your student will have a busy senior fall (they usually do!) due to a sport, work, or extracurricular activity and/or if they want to start applying to colleges mid-fall (many do these days), it is a good idea to start this process of exploring schools soon.

 Ideally, your child will start to form opinions of the type of schools that feel right this winter and you can fit in some local window shopping or drive-through visits to see what is out there.
-This year, I also recommend that students attend virtual tours and information sessions offered on the admissions pages for each college in which they are interested.
-Take notes!
+I also recommend that students attend virtual tours and information sessions offered on the admissions pages for each college in which they are interested, especially if the school is farther away and visiting will be challenging.
+Encourage your child to take notes!

 Remember that this search is about finding a good fit for your child, regardless of whether the school is a household name.
 I often remind parents not to voice their opinions until their child has had a chance to explore what is out there.